-You can get in early: many house builders and developers offer properties off plan, which means you can choose and reserve your dream home before it is even built.
+You can get in early: Many house builders and developers offer properties off-plan, which means you can choose and reserve your dream home before it is even built.
 The choice...is yours, as Cilla Black famously said on her Saturday evening TV show, Blind Date.
-And if you buy off plan in an area where house prices are rising, you could benefit from equity growth before you've even moved in.
+And if you buy off-plan in an area where house prices are rising, you could benefit from equity growth before you've even moved in.

-- You can build it around you: will be able to make your own mark on a new home, knowing that it has been untouched by previous owners.
+- You can build it around you: You will be able to make your own mark on a new-build home, knowing that it has been untouched by previous owners.
 Some house builders and developers offer buyers the opportunity to design their new home from scratch.
 This could range from the position of doors, cupboards and plug sockets, to the style of the wallpaper, garden landscaping and the colour of your kitchen worktop.
 The sooner your reserve your new home, the more choice you have.
 You may have to pay extra for this so study the small print carefully.

-It's 'low-mo': there is no need to carry out repairs, maintenance and redecorate when you move into a new home.
+It's 'low-mo': There is no need to carry out repairs, maintenance and redecorate when you move into a new home.
 In fact, any such work is likely to be unnecessary for at least the first few years.

-It's flexible: you will not be part of a chain, which means you will be able to proceed with the deal to buy a new home at your own pace.
+It's flexible: You will not be part of a chain, which means you will be able to proceed with the deal to buy a new home at your own pace.
 You can move in as soon as you like without waiting on buyers in an upward chain.

-Bills are cheaper: homes are typically built and fitted with the latest energy efficient appliances, which means they're cheaper to run than many older properties.
+Bills are cheaper: Homes are typically built and fitted with the latest energy efficient appliances, which means they're cheaper to run than many older properties.
 They tend to be well insulated and double or triple glazed.

-Types of new-build homes for sale
+Types of new-build properties for sale

-You will find a wide variety of new-build homes for sale.
+You will find a wide variety of new-build properties for sale.
 To make the search less daunting, draw up a list of your requirements.
 Make sure you take into account what you need in a new-build home both now and in the future.
 Some of the more popular types of new-build homes are listed below.

 - Flats are a popular choice for buyers living in towns and cities.
 Many flats are found in high rise developments.
 And some of the most exclusive apartments and penthouses, in London in particular, come with the very best facilities.
 They can include underground parking, concierge services, private gyms and spas, reception desk, and residents-only clubs.